 Minimum requirements for maximum success

 Whether you want to move into a career or move on to a four-year university, California community colleges want to help you achieve your educational goals.
-The California College Promise Grant (formerly known as BOG Fee Waiver) is available for eligible students at California community colleges, and will waive your per-unit enrollment fee at any community college throughout the state.
+The California College Promise Grant (CCPG) is available for eligible students at California community colleges, and will waive your per-unit enrollment fee at any community college throughout the state.

 Once you've qualified for the California College Promise Grant (CCPG), it's important to ensure that you're meeting the academic and progress standards in order to avoid losing the fee waiver.

 Academic — Sustain a GPA of 2.0 or higher

 If your cumulative GPA falls below 2.0 for two consecutive primary terms (fall/spring semesters, or fall/winter/spring quarters), you may lose your fee waiver eligibility.

 Progress — Complete more than 50% of your coursework